 The King's College academic programs are built on a Common Core of courses.
 They are "common" because all students take these courses, and they are "core" because they are the intellectual center of all our other programs.
 Most colleges and universities in the United States have a small number of such courses that all students must take.
 For example, students are typically required to take a freshman English course that focuses on writing.
-The King's College differs in both the number of required courses (a lot more than most colleges), in the spacing of these required courses (over the first three years of the program), and in the importance of the courses to the overall program (very high).
+The King's College differs in both the number of required courses (a lot more than most colleges), in the spacing of these required courses (over all four years of the program), and in the importance of the courses to the overall program (very high).

 The Common Core consists of twenty courses in a particular sequence.
 Students are required to take the first ten of these courses during the freshman year.
-During the sophomore year, students take seven more courses in the Common Core.
-The three final Common Core courses occur in the junior year.
+During their sophomore and junior years, students take four more courses during each of those years.
+The two final Common Core courses occur in the senior year.
 Altogether, the Common Core accounts for half the courses a student needs to graduate from King's.